smartdevicelink/sdl_evolution/proposals/nnnn-android_rpc_refactor.md

 ## Alternatives considered

 An alternative is to just leave the code as is.
-However, this proposals purpose is to clean up existing code and make it more readable and reusable for future changes and use.
+However, this proposal's purpose is to clean up existing code and make it more readable and reusable for future changes and use.